 As part of the rollout of the Victorian Healthy Futures Program, Kerryn Knight has been facilitating Art Therapy programs with Primary and Secondary schools engaging with students of various ages.
 Would you like to see Art Therapy programs in your school?
 Contact Kerryn Knight Founder – Empowered Art Therapy and Kindred Art Space on 0450 253 990 or book a free initial 15minute ‘Meet and Greet’ now and click on the link below:

-Kerryn has been working with schools across Melbourne for many years providing unique creative expressive programs designed to assist students to be more self-aware, create better coping mechanisms and realise their strengths.
+Kerryn has been working with schools across Victoria face to face and globally online for many years providing unique creative expressive programs designed to assist students to be more self-aware, create better coping mechanisms and realise their strengths.

 About Art Therapy